 Here is a Pro-Tip from Tyler, use a plastic bag and tape it to the wall right below where you are going to drill into drywall.
 The bag will collect all of the dust thus cutting down on the amount of cleanup!
 This guy, you all, is brilliant.

 Once all of the holes are drilled, then screw in the brackets and attach the rods.
+Make sure to measure, level and use the proper tools to hang the brackets.

 Then, I was able to lay the curtains over the rods to mark where they needed to be sewed.
 I literally just did one horizontal line across the panel that left room for the curtain rod to go into.
 That’s it!
 One single line and the panels were then ready to go onto the rods.